StegoHo/-/README.md

 [HW4-6.html](https://stegoho.github.io/CSX-4001/HW4-6/HW4-6.html)

 ### Final Report
-The final report discusses the phenomenon when pitchers trying to speed up their fastball and how the phenomenon effects.
-That is, does speeding up fastball in very stuation turns out to be good?
+The final report discusses the phenomenon when pitchers try to speed up their fastball and how the phenomenon effects.
+That is, does speeding up fastballs in the very stuation turns out to be effective?

 Link is in following :
 [Final Report.rmd](https://github.com/StegoHo/CSX-4001/blob/master/Final%20Report/Final-Project.rmd)
 [Final Report.html](https://stegoho.github.io/CSX-4001/Final%20Report/Final-Project.html)

-All files are in Final Report.
-However, the data is larger than 25MB, not being able to upload through github.
+Notes: All files are in Final Report.
+However, some data is larger than 25MB, not being able to upload through github.
 The full dataset could be download [here](https://www.kaggle.com/pschale/mlb-pitch-data-20152018?fbclid=IwAR0UfqEZu5OVPcqCndl0mUvUIUx_rs2TBBQmV4rGY-7R-7Pv32ma4egeJ2A#pitches.csv).